danielharrell/LectFall2015/Question.md

 have to represent *exactly* what you had for lunch, as if its reference to your lunch were definite, even unique.
-And since I only have to ask the question once, we can assume that the pronoun "what" is somehow making both references at once, as if it could take the place of any lunch you might have had, and the one lunch you actually had, at the very same time.
-But what kind of pronoun is this?
+And since I only have to ask the question once, we can assume that the word "what" is somehow making both references at once, as if it could take the place of any lunch you might have had, and the one lunch you actually had, at the very same time.
+But what kind of pronoun is that?

-There is another pronoun like this in my question, as it happens, related to the first.
+There is another pronoun like this in my question, related to the first.
 For my question is about what *you* had for lunch.
-And this means, evidently, that I can use the pronoun "you", without any dependence on a name it might have replaced, to address my question to each of you, as if my reference to you both included and excluded anyone else, at least in the audience.
+Evidently, I can use the pronoun "you", without any dependence on a name it might have replaced, to address my question to each of you, as if my reference to you both included and excluded anyone else, at least in the audience.
 And this seems something like the way I can use the pronoun "what", again without any dependence on a noun it might have replaced, to ask my question about *what* you had for lunch, as if my reference to your lunch both included and excluded anything else, at least that was edible and available.
-And there is yet another word in my question, the word "today", that seems to make the same double reference, as if it too were the same kind of pronoun. <!--Perhaps put "today" in nearby formulation of question?--> For there is no date, evidently, that the word "today" takes the place of; and this allows it to refer to any day, in referring to just one.
+And there is yet another word in the most explicit form of my question, the word "today", that seems to make the same double reference, as if it too were the same kind of pronoun. <!--Perhaps put "today" in nearby formulation of question?--> For there is no date that the word "today" need take the place of; and this allows it to refer to any day, even in referring to just one.

 But let me pause at this point in my account.
 For I can see at least two issues with it.
-One is simply that it might be wrong, in part or whole, about the use of pronouns in my question.
-Another issue is that the account focuses on one question, and what puzzles me about *its* use of pronouns, but says nothing about questions more generally.
-So let me now try to describe what puzzles me about questions more generally, without appeal to any pronouns, before moving on to the second part of my lecture, to try to solve the puzzle.
+One is that it might be wrong, in part or whole, about the use of pronouns in my question.
+Another issue is that the account focuses on one question, but says nothing about questions more generally.
+So let me now try to describe what puzzles me about questions more generally, and without appeal to any pronouns, before moving on to the second part of my lecture.

 Again, my question was, "What did you have for lunch today?"
 And when I began my account of what puzzled me about it, I said that the question had to make sense in two ways at
-once: it had to make sense, first, *in advance of* any answer; but it *also* had to make sense *as asking for* an answer.
+once: it had to make sense, first, *in advance of* any answer;  and it *also* had to make sense *as asking for* an answer.
 But I might have said this much of *any* question, and this much is enough to puzzle me.
 For by making sense in advance of any answer, a question seems to be complete;
 yet by making sense as asking for an answer, a question seems to be incomplete.
 And if it makes sense in both ways at once, then a question seems somehow complete and incomplete at once.
 But this sounds paradoxical rather than possible.
 So how is it possible?
 How are *questions* possible?

 And in particular, how is the kind of question we ask at the college possible?
 For the kind of question I asked you about your lunch, we might say, is a question for me, but not for you; and it asks for an answer possessed by you, but not by me.
 But the kind of question we ask the college---for example, in the opening question of a seminar---is more